 Income distribution in the neighborhood is skewed towards lower income brackets, with a large proportion of residents earning less than $30,000 annually.
 The prevalence of households living below the poverty level is also notably higher than the national average.

-Housing in the neighborhood is diverse, with a higher number of buildings containing two, three, or four units, and a significant number of housing units built before 1960.
-However, the number of housing units in larger buildings, mobile homes, and newer constructions is lower than the national average.
+Housing in the neighborhood is diverse, with a higher number of buildings containing two, three, or four units, and a significant number of housing units built before 1970.
+However, the number of housing units in larger residencesand mobile homes is lower than the national average.

-Employment in the neighborhood is varied, with a higher number of men employed in arts, entertainment, and recreation, and accommodation and food services, while women are more likely to be employed in the same industries.
+Employment in the neighborhood is varied, with a higher number of men and women employed in arts, entertainment, and recreation, and accommodation and food services.
 Both men and women are less likely to be employed in professional, scientific, and technical services, finance and insurance, and real estate, rental, and leasing.

 In summary, this neighborhood is a diverse and lively area with a unique blend of age groups and a strong cultural presence of American Indian and Alaska Native residents.
 The community enjoys short commutes with a preference for walking and biking, and it has a distinctive mix of housing styles, lower income levels, and educational attainment.